-Not long ago I read a few sentences with a new for me idiom, namely:
+Not long ago, I read a few sentences with a new idiom for me, namely:

 "My father blew his lid when I had an accident with his car."

 "Peter's father blew his lid when he heard about his poor grades."

 "Sweet Lou blew his lid yesterday.
 Even though I lost my bet, I was close though.
 I thought he'd have his first outburst after the 10th game."

 "New York Giants defensive end Michael Strahan blew his lid at the media on Wednesday, taking exception to a question by one journalist regarding his comments earlier in the week about teammate Plaxico Burnen."